 Strain Energy Stored Due to Axial Loading

-Let’s think of an elastic member whose length is l, and cross-sectional area A, which subjected to an external axial load W. If the applied load is increased gradually from zero to the value W, the member also gradually increase be δ.
+Let’s think of an elastic member whose length is l, and whose cross-sectional area is A, which is subjected to an external axial load W. If the applied load is increased gradually from zero to the value W, the member also increases by δ.

 External work is done = We =(1/2)⨯Wδ = 0.5⨯Wδ

 Let, the energy stored by the member be Wi.
 Since the work done by the external force on the member equals the energy stored by it, we have, We=Wi

 Let the tension in the member be S.

 For the equilibrium of the member, S=W.

 The intensity of the tensile stress = f =S/A.

 Now, tensile strain = e = f/E = f/AE.

 Where E is Young’s Modulus of the material of the member.